-Chicken Gruyere one of our favorite “special” dinners, and I didn’t realize I hadn’t shared it with you yet!
+Chicken Gruyere one of our favorite “special” dinners.
 I found this recipe years ago on AllRecipes.com, and it has become my stand-by special company dinner.
 But Chicken Gruyere is also great for the family.
 My husband and kids DEVOURED it last night.

 Here are the ingredients.
 It’s all pretty basic stuff that you can get at any grocery store.
 You will probably find the gruyere in the specialty cheese section.

 Since I’m all out of the boneless chicken breasts that I get from the farm, I picked up some organic, free-range chicken at Trader Joe’s.

 You start by chopping up the onions and mushrooms.